Frequently Asked Questions

 When is the Day of Caring?

 Day of Caring is typically the third Wednesday of September every year.
-The next Day of Caring is on Wednesday, September 16, 2020.
+However, this year, the next Day of Caring is on the first Wednesday, September 2, 2020.

 How do we sign up to participate in the Day of Caring?